Nejdek: History

 Nejdek was founded around 1250 as a tin mining settlement.
 The first written mention of Nejdek is from 1340.
 During the golden era of tin mining in the 14th–16th century, the town experienced its greatest expansion.
 From 1446 to 1602, it was owned by the Schlick family.
 During their rule, iron ore also began to be mined, and smelters and hammer mills were established in the area.

-In 1602–1633, the Nejdek estate was owned by the Collon family, and violent re-Catholicization took place.
+In 1602–1633, the Nejdek estate was owned by the Collon family, and violent re-Catholicisation took place.
 During this period, many inhabitants left and there was a decline in mining.

-In the 19th century, the town was industrialized.
+In the 19th century, the town was industrialised.
 Ironworks and spinning mill were established.
 In 1899, the Karlovy Vary–Johanngeorgenstadt railway was put into operation.

 Transport

 Nejdek is located on the Karlovy Vary–Johanngeorgenstadt railway line.
 The municipal territory is served by six train stations and stops.